zotonic/zotonic/doc/developer-guide/releasenotes/rel_0.48.0.rst

  * Fix a problem with the preflight_check  of a query with 'qargs' term.
  * clamav: set medium flags 'is_av_scanned' and 'is_av_sizelimit' (#2031)
  * New z_stdlib
+ * Fix a problem with the menu editor and the new connect/find dialog.
+Fixes #2038